eemanon/idm_a_tp2/README.md

 # idm a tp2
+## Authors
+Idrissa Seydou-Issaka
-Authors: Idrissa Seydou-Issaka, Sebastian Simon
+Sebastian Simon

+## Remarks
+The underlying content of this work is NOT our intellectual property.
+All credit goes to the authors of https://github.com/gemoc/MODELS2017Tutorial .

 ## Content
 This is a derivative from the following tutorial: https://github.com/gemoc/MODELS2017Tutorial